HappySeaFox/tht/README.txt

          Qxt parts are under LGPL 2.1 (see LICENSE-LGPL-2.1.txt) or CPL 1.0, ColorPicker is under GPLv3,
-         THT-lib is under LGPL v3+ (see LICENSE-LGPL-3.txt), QtDropbox is under LGPL v3 (see LICENSE-LGPL-3.txt)
+         THT-lib is under LGPL v3+ (see LICENSE-LGPL-3.txt), QtDropbox is under LGPL v3 (see LICENSE-LGPL-3.txt), QXMPP is under LGPL v2.1+ (see LICENSE-LGPL-2.1.txt)

 Other
 -----